guanshi1688/longview-archive/docs/essays/english/geography-productive-forces-and-civilization.md

 *Why civilizations differ because societies transform survival constraints into productive systems.*

+This essay is not a general history of civilizations, nor a work of political philosophy.

+It is a structural inquiry into why some societies can carry high-intensity production systems while others struggle to absorb them.

+Its purpose is not to explain every historical variation, but to identify the deeper civilizational forms that determine what a society can produce, absorb, reproduce, and sustain.

+Only by identifying these forms can we avoid mistaking surface similarity for structural equivalence.

 Biology does not classify life by explaining every individual exception.

 It classifies life by identifying stable forms, inherited constraints, recurring structures, and adaptive patterns.